stella-cv/docs/docs/parameters.rst

       - Threshold at which we consider that we are tracking almost all landmarks.
 Ratio-threshold of "the number of 3D points observed in the current frame" / "that of 3D points observed in the last keyframe"
     * - lms_ratio_thr_view_changed
       - Threshold at which we consider the view to have changed.
 Ratio-threshold of "the number of 3D points observed in the current frame" / "that of 3D points observed in the last keyframe"
+    * - wait_for_local_bundle_adjustment
+      - If true, wait for the inserted keyframe to be processed.
+It cannot be processed in real time, but reproducibility and accuracy will be improved.

 .. _section-parameters-pangolin: